 - Disconnect the battery cables and either discharge the controller or disconnect the spark plug wire(s).
-See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4.
-See Disconnecting the Battery - Gasoline Vehicles, Section 1, Page 1-4. - Place chocks under the rear wheels and lift the front end of the vehicle with a chain hoist or floor jack.
+See Disconnecting the Batteries - Electric Vehicles, Section 1, Page 1-4.
+See Disconnecting the Battery- Gasoline Vehicles on page 1-3. - Place chocks under the rear wheels and lift the front end of the vehicle with a chain hoist or floor jack.
 Place jack stands under the front cross tube of the vehicle frame and lower the vehicle onto the jack stands.
 See following WARNING.